ileonc/OfficeDocs-SkypeForBusiness/Teams/teams-scoped-directory-search.md

   - Microsoft Teams
 ---

-# Limit who users can see when searching the directory in Teams
+# Limit which users can seen when searching the directory in Teams

 Microsoft Teams lets organizations provide custom views of the directory to their users.
 These views can be useful if: